rfeger/LieART/README.md

 LieART comes with a LaTeX package that defines commands to display irreps, roots, and weights properly.
 The style file (`lieart.sty`) can be found in the subdirectory `Latex/` of the LieART project tree.
 Please copy it to a location where your LaTeX installation can find it.

 ## Source Control Repository
-For bug reports and feature requests as well as the latest development version visit [https://github.com/rfeger/LieART](https://github.com/rfeger/LieART)
+For bug reports and feature requests as well as the latest development version visit the LieART GitHub repository at
+   [https://github.com/rfeger/LieART](https://github.com/rfeger/LieART)

 ## License